parkinsons-toolkit/app-content/pages-content/treatments/who-may-be-involved.md

 - **Neurosurgery:** Specialists in procedures on the nervous system (e.g. the brain, spinal cords, and nerves).
 Some advanced treatments used for Parkinson’s involve brain surgery.
 This would be done by Neurosurgeons.
 - **Urology:** They are specialists in the urinary tract, including bladder, prostate, kidneys and the tubes between them.
 They may be involved for example, for problems with bladder control.
 - **Psychiatry:** Specialists in mental health so may be involved, for example, for problems with mood or memory.
-  - Note _psychiatrists_ are clinical doctors (have a medical qualification).
-This is different from _psychologists_ as described above (have a psychology qualification), but they often work together.
+  - Note **psychiatrists** are clinical doctors (have a medical qualification).
+This is different from **psychologists** as described above (have a psychology qualification), but they often work together.
 - **Palliative Care:** Sometimes called 'supportive care', they are specialists in symptom control, for a range of different health conditions.
 The aim of palliative care is to help you to have a good quality of life. o They also have expertise in care in later stages of life, but palliative care is <ins>not</ins> just about end of life.

 ## Organisational Level

-In the UK, there is a split between **_Healthcare_** (National Health Service, NHS) and **_Social Care_** (or Social Services).
+In the UK, there is a split between **Healthcare** (National Health Service, NHS) and **Social Care** (or Social Services).
 Note the financial comments apply to people living in the UK (those with “ordinary residence”).
 There may be a charge for overseas visitors.
-See the NHS website for more details on who is in entitled to NHS services.
+See the <a href="https://www.nhs.uk/nhs-services/" class="external-link" target="_blank" rel="noopener noreferrer">NHS website</a> for more details on who is in entitled to NHS services.

 ### Healthcare